niklasnorin/red-thesis/source/19-discussion.md

 2. Support mapping the GPIO:s in these folders to each other
 3. Support "GPIO passthrough" to write to the real GPIO:s

 This module would be exposed not in `/sys/class/gpio`, but for example in `/sys/class/gpio-emu` to not clash with GPIOlib.
-The later could still be exposed to the application at `/sys/class/gpio` using the same bind-mounting in Docker techniqiue that was used with Quarterdock.
+The later could still be exposed to the application at `/sys/class/gpio` using the same bind-mounting in Docker technique that was used with Quarterdock.

 This would probably be faster than FUSE.
 However, it would require the the development of a custom kernel module.
 Also, if any decisions or routing should be dynamically configurable in User space, then it would still require a Kernel module to User space interface, something that FUSE already provides as part of its implementation.